 Family physician Thushiyanthy Sriharan runs a two-doctor practice in the suburbs of Toronto.
-Her caseload of about 2,000 patients means work-related matters—for example, sickness absences—comes across her desk about two or three times a month.
+Her caseload of about 2,000 patients means work-related matters—for example, sickness absences—come across her desk about two or three times a month.
 Most of the cases are straightforward, but she is sometimes challenged with more complex issues.
 Often, when a specialist’s care is needed, the wait times can run up to six or eight months, and Sriharan has to help her patients manage during those long waits.

 Such were her challenges that, when Sriharan heard of the Institute for Work & Health (IWH)’s ECHO Occupational and Environmental Medicine (OEM) program for Ontario health-care providers, she didn’t hesitate to sign up.
 “Even WSIB [Workplace Safety and Insurance Board] forms make me feel anxious, so I thought, ‘Why not.
 Let’s see what extra help I can get.’
 My hope was I would make new connections and gain new knowledge,” says Sriharan.